 Guide to Carlsbad Beaches: Carlsbad City Beach

 Carlsbad City Beach is well-known for surfing, swimming, sunbathing, and surf fishing.
-Surf fishing season is May to October, so surfing is prohibited at this beach during fishing season.
+Surf fishing season is from May to October, so surfing is prohibited at this beach during fishing season.
 Surfers should head south to Tamarack Beach from May to October.

 Beach Activities: